internalfx/regrid-spec/README.md

 This is the official spec for the [ReGrid](https://github.com/internalfx/regrid) Nodejs library.

+ReGrid is meant to be an open specification.
+You are encouraged to implement a compatible driver in your chosen language.

 - Authors [**Bryan Morris**](https://github.com/internalfx), [**Brian Chavez**](https://github.com/bchavez)
 - Advisors [**Daniel Mewes**](https://github.com/danielmewes)